enricoschumann/textutils/README.md

 # textutils

-Utilities for handling character vectors that store human-readable text (either plain or with markup, such as HTML).
+Utilities for handling character vectors that store human-readable text (either plain or with markup, such as HTML or LaTeX).
+The package provides, in particular, functions that help with the preparation of plain-text reports (e.g. for expanding and aligning strings that form the lines of such reports); the package also provides generic functions for transforming R objects to HTML and to plain text.

 [ [More] ](http://enricoschumann.net/R/packages/textutils/)